cloudspeech/houdini-talk/short-essay.md

 To see a production version of this _live_ &mdash; under the alias axa-script,&mdash; just visit _any_ [axa.ch](https://axa.ch) page.

-### 3. Situatiom: Microfrontends
+### 3. Situation: Microfrontends

 The idea of Microfrontends is to embed apps inside plain old HTML pages.

-If you do it right, teams can then deploy and maintain those apps independent of your site releases, which is a huge win.
+If you do it right, teams can then deploy and maintain those apps _independent_ of your site releases, which is a huge win.

 But not all apps are alike.